 WENDY: So pretty.
 I didn't think it was going to be this big, did you?

 We know from our morning view of the Overlook/Timberline exterior that the sun rises east/northeast of it, to the right.
-The sun was coming from the general direction of the west-northwest when Wendy and Danny entered the studio maze in the afternoon, and the heart of the maze was positioned west-east and parallel the hotel if we can believe the map's orientation of the entrance to its heart, though the map itself is turned so it shows the heart as running perpendicular to the hotel.
+The sun was coming from the general direction of the west-northwest when Wendy and Danny entered the studio maze in the afternoon, and, though the maze's map gave the entrance as in the east, opposite where it should be located by the afternoon shadows, the heart of the maze was positioned roughly west-east and parallel the hotel.
 This places the set and live hotel in the same orientation to the sun.

-Now, in this final shot of them in the maze, the sun seems to cast shadows fitting with the sun being in the northwest if the maze's heart runs perpendicular the lodge and so we would seem to see Wendy and Danny walking away from the lodge.
+Now, in this final shot of Danny and Wendy in the maze, we see faint shadows, and the sun seems to cast those shadows fitting with the sun being in the northwest.
+The maze's heart thus appears to run roughly perpendicular the lodge and so we would seem to see Wendy and Danny walking away from the lodge.

 I include this image above because it will be of some importance later in the Room 237 scene.